cloudflare/cloudflare-docs/products/email-routing/src/content/email-routing-options.md

 In this section there is a list of Destination addresses that have already been verified.
 This is also where you can resend a verification email, or delete Destination addresses.

-Email Routing rules do not become active until after the destination address has been verified.
-Cloudflare sends an email to every Destination address you specify in Custom addresses.
-You have to click **Verify email address** in those emails before a Destination address can be used.
+To prevent spam, Email Routing rules do not become active until after the destination address has been verified.
+Cloudflare sends a verification email to Destination addresses specified in Custom addresses, where you need to click **Verify email address**.

 <Aside type="note">